-- In accordance with the Brown Act, all CNCA Board meetings are open to the public, with notice posted 72 hours in advance of the meeting.
+- In accordance with the Brown Act, all CNCA Board meetings are open to the public, with notice posted 72 hours in advance of the meeting to the CNCA website.
+Additionally the agenda is posted on the main entrance to each CNCA school and at the CNCA Home Support Office.
 All items to be discussed by the Board are agendized and meeting minutes are available to the public upon request.
 Board agendas and minutes are posted in the main office of the Charter School.
 Board meeting dates are listed in the minutes and included in the Charter School's calendar of events.
-All Board meeting agendas include location and time of meeting. - Board meeting dates will be scheduled by the last Board meeting of the prior school year. - Quorum: a majority of directors in office constitutes a quorum of the Board for the transaction of business. - Participating in meetings by conference telephone: members of the Board may participate in any meeting through the use of video or telephone conference equipment pursuant to the teleconferencing rules of the Brown Act. - The governing body of one charter school shall meet within the physical boundaries of the county in which the charter school is located

-- a two-way teleconference location shall be established at each school site. - Board members will abstain from voting if required by the Brown Act.
+All Board meeting agendas include location and time of meeting. - Board meeting dates will be scheduled by the last Board meeting of the prior school year. - Quorum: a majority of directors in office constitutes a quorum of the Board for the transaction of business. - Participating in meetings by conference telephone: members of the Board may participate in any meeting through the use of video or telephone conference equipment pursuant to the teleconferencing rules of the Brown Act. - All CNCA charter schools are located in Los Angeles County and shall meet within the physical boundaries of the county in which the Charter School is located - A two-way teleconference location shall be established at each school site. - Conduct all votes in public, unless a vote is permissibly cast in closed session pursuant to the Brown Act.